 We'll outline a working definition of AI for salespeople that includes just the bottom line, no fluff or technical jargon.

-Then we’ll look at some top AI use cases for salespeople, so you’re armed with some ideas on how the technology can help teams better make their quotas.
+Then we'll look at some top AI use cases you can adopt if you're a sales rep. And you'll come away armed with some ideas on how the technology can help you better make quota.

 Finally, we'll overview some top companies that use AI to give salespeople superpowers, so you have a few tools to start looking into.